Posted on Tuesday, April 1st, 2025 at 9:00 am

 How to Go to Sleep Earlier: Practical Tips

-Establishing and maintaining healthy sleep habits takes practice and consistency.
-Instead of getting frustrated because you aren’t getting to bed as early as you want, focus on taking small steps to accomplish your goal.
+Establishing and maintaining healthy sleep habits requires practice and consistency in training yourself to go to sleep earlier.
+Instead of getting frustrated because you aren’t getting to bed and sleeping early as you want, focus on taking small steps to accomplish your goal and waking up early.
 You can take practical, proactive steps to start getting to bed earlier.

-Here are some healthy bedtime tips to get you to overcome insomnia and fall asleep earlier.
+Here are some healthy bedtime tips to help you overcome insomnia and fall asleep earlier, such as unwinding for better sleep.

 Make gradual adjustments